In honor of our Soldiers

 Pattern or design used: I used a vintage pattern for pants and button shirt for toddlers

-Posted on Oct 31st, 2011 in sewing, garment construction, embellishments, embroidery, reader's closet, notions, garment, sewing machine, seam, thread, sleeve, measuring, hem, button, shirts, needles, commercial patterns, marking, pants, interfacing, cutting, shoulder, lining, fusibles, pocket, embroidery machines, stabilizers
+Posted on in sewing, garment construction, embellishments, embroidery, reader's closet, notions, garment, sewing machine, seam, thread, sleeve, measuring, hem, button, shirts, marking, needles, commercial patterns, pants, interfacing, cutting, shoulder, fusibles, lining, pocket, embroidery machines, stabilizers

 Halloween Costume Contest

 Share your handmade Halloween costumes in our contest gallery before November 9, 11:59 p.m.
 EST and you could win:

 - $50 worth of Brown Paper Patterns & $50 worth of La Fred patterns from SewingPatterns.com

 - Beacon's Basket 'O Glue from Beacon Adhesives